KeithChamberlain/To_Loan_or_Not/README.md

 ## Hypotheses: [Before going further]

-I hypothesize that (1) Loan amount requested for $20k and above will be approved significantly more often than for $20k and below.
-The basis for this belief is that not only will $20k loans be viewed as more lucrative, people requesting those loans will tend to have more assests available in the event of default and would tend to have larger work histories, thereby being older and more mature with spending.
-Thus, it is expected that these types of loans will be viewed as more attractive to lenders than loans below $20k.
-The null hypothesis is that there is no difference between the approval rates of $20k and above loans and below $20k loans.
+I hypothesize that (1) Loan amount requested for $20k and above will be approved significantly differently than for $20k and below.
+The null hypothesis is that lendees will have the same proportion of approved loans regardless of whether they reqeusted loans in the $20k and above category or below $20k category.

-In addition, I hypothesize that (2) lendees with 10 or more years of employment, will, on average, tend to have more loans approved than lendees with less than 10 years of employment history, following similar logic stated earlier.
+In addition, I hypothesize that (2) lendees with 10 or more years of employment, will, on average, tend to have a significanty different number of loans approved than lendees with less than 10 years of employment history.
 The null hypothesis is that there is no difference between those with ten or more years of employment history and those with less in their frequency of loan approvals.

 Finally, DTIR should be directly related with loan rejections.
-Specifically, I hypothesize that a DTIR of 0.3 or less will be significantly related to higher loan approvals than the group with higher than 0.3 DTIR.
-This belief comes from personal experience with renters, where I have heard of renters who prefer rent not to be greater than a third of ones income in order to qualify someone for a lease.
-0.3 is close to that value and may separate groups adequately for loans from Lending Club.
-Next, exploratory data analysis (EDA) was conducted.
+Specifically, I hypothesize that a DTIR of 0.3 or less will have significantly different proportion of loan approvals than the group with higher than 0.3 DTIR.
+The null hypothesis here is that the 0.3% and below group will not be statistically different from the greater than 0.3% DTIR group in loan approvals.

 # Exploratory Analyses